netarchivesuite/solrwayback/README.md

 in the `status`-folder (this can be changed using the `STATUS_ROOT` variable).
 To re-index a WARC file, delete the corresponding log file.

+### 4) Customization
+Many custom properties in solrwaybackweb.properties can be changed.
+There are documention above most of the properties.
+Tomcat needs to be restart to load changes.
+Here are a few properties that must collections want to customize.
+This is a list of properties most collections want to change.

+**Collection start year:**

+Start year used in visualizations can be changed.
+ Property: 'archive.start.year=1998'

+** Custom logo:**

+Custom logo in the top left corner can be replaced with an image on the file system.
+Use absolute file path.
+Property: 'top.left.logo.image'

+Link when clicking on the custom logo:
+Property 'top.left.logo.image.link'

+**Various text descriptions:**

+The following properties can be changed  to use a file on the file system.
+HTML formatting is allowed but no <html> and <body> tag must be present

+Properties:

+'about.text.file'

+'search.help.text.file'

+'collection.text.file'

+**Image geo search starting position:**
+Change the 'maps'-properties.

+**Word cloud:**
+For other languages that english change the wordcloud stopword list in the property 'wordcloud.stopwords'

 ## Deploying under another directory context.